ChewYiSiang/mucoco-extension/mcq_inconsistency/README.md

 ## CodeMMLU Setup
 The benchmark used for MCQ Inconsistency task is CodeMMLU.
 Before running experiments on CodeMMLU, we will need to preprocess the data and store it in MongoDB.

-1. Start by all cells in `test_notebooks/codemmlu_database_builder.ipynb` to build the CodeMMLU benchmark and store it in MongoDB.
+1. Start by running all cells in `test_notebooks/codemmlu_database_builder.ipynb` to build the CodeMMLU benchmark and store it in MongoDB.
 This notebook utilizes the csv format of CodeMMLU downloaded from HuggingFace.
 2. Check that CodeMMLU tasks have been successfully stored in MongoDB.
 3. Run `mcq_inconsistency_test_notebook.ipynb` to start running the CodeMMLU experiments.
 Some sample code has been included in this notebook to get you started.